+It is an open question whether a Schiff like correction of the Gamow-Teller transition operator is necessary due to some specific conservation law, or just due to the necessity of improving the existent descriptions.

-The final conclusion is that the Schiff-like dipole moment used for the RPA description of the photoabsorbtion cross section spectrum, satisfies an extended TRK dipole sum rule.
+The final conclusion is that the Schiff-like dipole moment used for the RPA description of the photoabsorbtion cross section spectrum, satisfies an extended TRK sum rule.
 The saturation of the extended sum rule is a positive test for the single particle basis as well as for the dimension of the dipole $ph$ space involved in the RPA description.
-Also we showed that the experimental value of $EWS$ is reproduced to a high accuracy by the sum rule ${\cal S(N)}$.
-We pointed out that the extended TRK sum rule is of a general interest, being applicable also for other many body systems correlated by a Schiff-like two body interaction.
-The fact that sum rules are of paramount importance in exploring the many body properties mirrored by the multipole electric, or magnetic, transitions have been stressed by many authors \cite{Bohig,Kresin,Moya}.
+The TRK sum rule is of a general interest, being applicable also for other many body systems correlated by a Schiff-like two body interaction.
+The usefulness of sum rules in exploring the many body properties mirrored by the multipole electric, or magnetic transitions have been stressed by many authors \cite{Bohig,Kresin,Moya}.
 Here we showed that a sum rule may hold also for a multipole mixed transition operator.